didmos is the powerful Identity & Access Management software suite from DAASI International, consisting of six

-- How can specific organizational procedures (administration processes, self-service functions for users etc.) optimally be modelled?
+- How can specific organizational procedures (administration processes, self-service functions for users etc.) be modelled optimally?

 Although these questions are similar in each organization, their answers are always different and depend on the specific requirements and structures of the respective organization.
 That is why proprietary standard software is often an unsatisfactory solution.

 Modules for more flexibility

-In contrast to a rigid standard solution, didmos is flexible, as is consists of five adjustable modules.
+In contrast to a rigid standard solution, didmos is flexible, as it consists of five adjustable modules.

 All modules are dovetailed and together they form a flexible, broad and profound Identity & Access Management system, that can be adapted to individual requirements and desires.
 Additionally, didmos provides ideal conditions to be integrated into your existing IT landscape through high standards compliance and and a strong focus on expandability.

-In summary, didmos is no proprietary standard software, but an individual and lasting all-in-one solution that adapts to all conditions and requirements with the help of its module structure.
+In summary, didmos is not a proprietary standard software, but an individual and lasting all-in-one solution that adapts to all conditions and requirements with the help of its module structure.